 - Adults $12.00

-Visitor Tips and News About Biggest Moon Rock in Georgia
+Visitor Tips and News About Columbia's Nose Cone, Big Moon Rock

 One of the few surviving pieces of the Space Shuttle Columbia, which disintegrated as it returned to Earth in February 2003.
 This five-foot-wide nose cap is not a miraculous survivor; it was removed and replaced before Columbia's final launch.
 It flew on eleven previous missions, and has visible black scorch marks from its multiple high-speed encounters with Earth's unforgiving atmosphere.